 About a million cars are repossessed each year in the United States.
 Many of these are illegal, though most debtors (and a lot of repo agencies) don’t know it.
-So just what makes a repossession illegal?
+So just what makes a repossession illegal in Alabama?

 Breach of the Peace.

 A secured creditor can only repossess their collateral if they can do so without any “breach of the peace.”
 The Uniform Commercial Code doesn’t define “breach of the Peace,” but the Alabama Supreme Court has.
 And they’ve adopted a pretty common sense rule: if the repo man violates a criminal statute, then they’re breaching the peace.

 Despite this clear and wise rule, repossessions that breach the peace happen all the time.
 These really bother me because I believe that they show a fundamental disrespect for the human dignity of debtors.
 How?
 Because it should be obvious that you can’t commit crimes in order to repossess a vehicle.

 “But it’s my job!” says the Repo Man.